EdLight lets teachers quickly see and give feedback on authentic student work.

-EdLight lets teachers give feedback by drawing directly on images of student work, the way they typically would with paper, while adding new possibilities like audio recordings, stickers and text boxes.
+EdLight lets teachers give feedback by drawing directly on images of student work, while adding new possibilities like audio recordings, stickers and text boxes.

 Teachers can't do it alone.
-Students, families, co-teachers, coaches — everyone needs to be engaged and in the loop.
-With EdLight, you can do something once, and securely share it with everyone who needs to know, when they need to know it.
+Students, families, co-teachers, tutors, coaches — everyone needs to be engaged and in the loop.

 If you haven't worked in a school, it's difficult to understand how hard it is to be a teacher.
 Emotionally, physically and professionally, teaching is one of the hardest jobs around.
 Anything we can do to help teachers is a win.